siennathesane/cfusers/README.md

 * `cf push -f prod-manifest.yml`
 * `cf set-health-check cfusers` so it's checked properly.

-:warning: The date format matters! :warning:
+:warning: The date format matters!

 The date format needs to match this: `2006-01-02T15:04:05Z`.
 That is January 2nd, 2006 at 3:04pm UTC (Zulu), for reference.
-This is the date you want your users to be created on.
+The date you put in the file determines when the temporary user will be created in UTC time.
+Why UTC?
+Time zones are hard for computers but easy for humans - it's a best practice to always work in UTC when working programmatically.
+If all systems and tools are on UTC, then its much easier to align timestamps and events.

 Below is a quick manifest reference.